-ALGER MIDDLE (6-8 Grade)
+ALGER MIDDLE SCHOOL (6-8)

-Alger has shown a commitment to ensuring students experience an engaging curriculum and high achievement.
+Alger Middle School has shown a commitment to ensuring students experience an engaging curriculum and high achievement.
 Staff work with each student to identify their needs and help them take their learning to the next level.
 As a result, 88% of parents feel their child is challenged at school.

-The teachers at Alger are committed to student success.
+The teachers at Alger Middle School are committed to student success.
 They go above and beyond to ensure that student’s needs are met, that parents are involved in their child’s education and that students have a positive experience.
 In a recent survey, 90% of parents said they feel comfortable talking with their child’s teachers.

 SAFE AND SECURE